 I’ve heard about people storing bins in the cabinet beneath their sink to hide dirty dishes until you’re ready to wash.
 The idea sounds great.
 You know I’m all for more counter space, but I have not personally experimented with this space-saving idea.
 Mostly because my beneath-the-sink cabinet is a terrifying dark hole of spiders and cleaning supplies and God alone knows what else.
-(Look for a post on me cleaning it in the near future!)
 Also because I’m afraid I’d forget about the dirty dishes under there… and that’s a scary thought!

-We usually air dry our dishes on the counter, so stacking clean, wet dishes efficiently is a must to fit as mush as possible.
+Stack clean dishes on the counter as efficiently as possible.
 It’s almost an art.
 Lay the silverware flat first.
 Angle the cookware, plates and bowls over the silverware, and balance light items such as Tupperware on the top.
 It’s like playing Jenga!

 Conquer in little battles.